-22. By its resolution 39/28 A of 30 November 1984, the General Assembly, among other things, authorized the Secretary-General to enter into commitments for UNDOF at a rate not to exceed \$2,975,416 gross (\$2,932,000 net) per month for the period from 1 June to 30 November 1985, inclusive, should the Security Council decide to continue the Force beyond the period of six months authorized under its resolution 557 (1984) of 28 November 1984.
-Accordingly, should the Security Council renew the UNDOF mandate beyond 31 May 1985, the costs to the United Nations of maintaining UNDOF up to 30 November 1985 will be within the commitment authority provided by the General Assembly in its resolution 39/28 A, assuming continuance of the Force's existing strength and responsibilities.
-Appropriate financial provision will need to he made by the Assembly at its fortieth session in respect of periods after 30 November 1985, should the Security Council decide to extend the mandate of the force beyond that date.
+22. By its resolution 40/59 A of 2 December 1985, the General Assembly, inter alia, authorized the Secretary-General to enter into commitments for UNDOF at a rate not to exceed \$3.047,000 gross (\$2,989,083 net) per month for the period from 1 June to 30 November 1986, inclusive.
+This authorization was contingent upon the Security Council deciding to continue the Force beyond the period of six months authorized under its resolution 576 (1985) of 21 November 1985.
+Therefore, should the Security Council renew the UNDOF mandate beyond 31 May 1986, the costs to the United Nations of maintaining the Force up to 30 November 1986 will be within the commitment authority provided by the General Assembly in its resolution 40/59 A, assuming continuance of the Force's existing strength and responsibilities.
+Appropriate financial provision will need to be made by the General Assembly at its forty-first session in respect of periods after 30 November 1986, should the Security Council decide to extend the mandate of